nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 2. In the event that the data file is missing, Pet Tracker will not see the former state of the application.
 3. Pet Tracker will run as if it is the first time launching this program.

-Expected Outcome: Pet Tracker runs with a empty data file.
+Expected Outcome: Pet Tracker runs with an empty data file.

 - Corrupted Data File
 1. Change pet age to be a non integer, or delete some pipes in the `petoutput.txt` or `taskoutput.txt` file.